-How to Live Frugally on One Income in 2022
+How to Live Frugally on One Income

 So, you’ve decided to join the many Americans who’ve made the transition from living on multiple paychecks down to one.

-You’ve let go of one income to handle more of childcare or maybe to manage other family obligations.
+You’ve let go of one income to handle more of your childcare or maybe to manage other family obligations.

 Or perhaps you or your spouse has lost a job and now you’re wondering how to live frugally on one income?
 Is one-income living possible for your family?